rodzanto/amazon-sagemaker-object-detection-railways/README.md

 * Register a dataset in Detectron2 catalog from annotations in augmented manifest files.
 Augmented manifest file is the output format of [Amazon SageMaker Ground Truth](https://aws.amazon.com/sagemaker/groundtruth/) annotation jobs.
 * Run a SageMaker Training job to finetune pre-trained model weights on a custom dataset.
 * Configure SageMaker Hyperparameter Optimization jobs to finetune hyper-parameters.
-* Run a SageMaker Batch Transform job to predict bouding boxes in a large chunk of images.
+* Run a SageMaker Batch Transform job to predict bounding boxes in a large chunk of images.
+* Deploy a SageMaker Endpoint to predict bounding boxes in real-time for any railway image.

 ### Get Started

-Create a SageMaker notebook instance with an EBS volume equal or bigger than 30 GB and add the following lines to **start notebook** section of your life cycle configuration:
+Create a SageMaker notebook instance with an EBS volume equal or bigger than 700 GB, and add the following lines to **start notebook** section of your life cycle configuration:

 ```
 service docker stop